 Scoping and prioritising the use of near-patient diagnostics in care homes

-We have successfully applied for over £50,000 from the National Institute for Health and Care Research Applied Research Collaboration for the North East and North Cumbria to examine the benefits and challenges of using near-patient testing in care homes.
+We have successfully applied for over £50,000 from the National Institute for Health and Care Research Applied Research Collaboration for the North East and North Cumbria to examine the benefits and challenges of using diagnostic testing in care homes.

 Over 400,000 people live in UK care homes.
 This group represents some of the most complex and vulnerable users of healthcare.
 Throughout the COVID-19 pandemic, our ageing theme has investigated the current use of diagnostic testing in care homes.
 This formed part of the CONDOR national collaboration.
-This work highlighted the complexities that care homes face when managing the health of their residents.
+The work highlighted the complexities that care homes face when managing the health of their residents.

 - What are the common challenges care homes experience regarding diagnostics?